 The major chunk of the funding as received by the NGO comes from the individual parties.
-Besides this, the people in the higher strata in the society make timely contributions which hold real importance for the NGOs.
-Even the small donations play an instrumental role in fulfilling the desired goals of the NGO.
+Besides this, the people in the higher strata in society make timely contributions which hold real importance for the NGOs.
+Even small donations play an instrumental role in fulfilling the desired goals of the NGO.

-Funding from the government sources holds due prominence for the functioning of any NGO.
+Funding from government sources holds due prominence for the functioning of any NGO.
 However, it presents a bit of a tricky situation since such funding can be driven by political motives and would not take into account the need to integrate the goals of social welfare.

 The Various Types of Funding Received by NGOs

 Given below are the types of funding that can be utilized by the NGOs:

 - Fundraising on a General Basis:

 This type of funding includes under its umbrella the income that stands unrestricted and runs for a short term.
 To exemplify we can call out the profits received by raising the events and also the donations received from the public.

 Such type of funding can prove beneficial when it's about the reserves that need to be built up or if it is related to gap funding.

 This includes the short-term funding which comes from the agencies that donate, mostly they are well institutionalized.
 These funds find their basis with respect to a specific project and last for a maximum time period extending up to 3 years.
 This is one of the commonly used methods to help finance any NGO.